skilldrick/easy6502/index.markdown

 Relative addressing is used for branching instructions.
 These instructions take a single byte, which is used as an offset from the following instruction.

-Compile the following code, then click the **Hexdump** button to see the assembled code.
+Assemble the following code, then click the **Hexdump** button to see the assembled code.

 {% include start.html %}
   LDA #$01